 Concerning the coming of our Lord Jesus Christ and our being gathered to him … Don’t let anyone deceive you in any way, for that day will not come until the rebellion occurs and the man of lawlessness is revealed, the man doomed to destruction.
 He will oppose and will exalt himself over everything that is called God or is worshiped, so that he sets himself up in God’s temple, proclaiming himself to be God.
 (2 Thessalonians 2:1-4; written by Paul in Greece ca 50 AD)

 These later books explicitly speak of a countdown to a clash between the offspring of the woman and Satan’s offspring.
 But it is first mentioned in embryo-like form in this Promise of Genesis, at the very beginning of human history, with details waiting to be filled in.
-So the climax of history, the countdown to a final contest between Satan and God, started long ago in the Garden is foreseen at that same beginning – the earliest Book.
+So the climax of history, the countdown to a final contest between Satan and God, is foreseen in the earliest Book.

-In previous posts we have journeyed through the ancient hymn Purusasukta.
+Previously we have journeyed through the ancient hymn Purusasukta.
 We saw that this hymn also predicted the coming of a Perfect Man – Purusa – a man who would also come ‘not by human power’.
 This man would be also given in sacrifice.
 In fact we saw that this was decided and determined in the mind and heart of God at the beginning of time.
 Are these two books speaking of the same person?
 I believe that they are.
 The Purusasukta and the Genesis Promise remember the same event – when God decided that He would one day incarnate as a man so that this man could be given in sacrifice – the universal need for all humans no matter what their religion.
-But this Promise is not the only parallel between the Rg Veda and the Bible.
-Since they record the earliest in human history they also record other parallels which we look at in the next post.
+But this Promise is not the only similarity between the Rg Veda and the Bible.
+Since they record the earliest in human history they also record other events together which we look at next.